 It is because I don’t have the necessary means to grasp all that God is doing through hardship and affliction that his ways are not only cryptic but inscrutable.
 This does not mean, however, that they are gratuitous (Rom 11:33-36).
 It’s not as though God is playing hide and seek or trying to offer up a smoke screen to my circumstances.
 It very well could be that because I’m ill-prepared for the implications of suffering and evil that God covers them in a shroud of mystery.
 This covering is grace.
 Mystery, therefore, is God’s gift to me.
 Set alongside faith and trust (also God’s gifts), mystery joins the toolbox.

-Is it really reasonable to expect that more knowledge or explanation will abate or even soften the blow from our psychological pain issuing from suffering and evil?
-The fact is, we have intellectual and psychological limitations.
-It is wholly unlikely, therefore, that more information will be a silver bullet or panacea.
-Knowing this, we can respect what others might be going through (Pr 14:10) and not try to be the strength that only faith provides or the comfort that only God gives.
-Our abilities to help others or even ourselves is imperfect and incomplete.
+It is entirely unlikely that more information will be the elixir; the silver bullet or panacea that takes away all doubt.
+Knowing this, I can respect what others might be going through (Pr 14:10) and not try to be the strength that only faith provides or the comfort that only God gives.
+My abilities to help others, or even myself is, at best, imperfect and incomplete.

-As we look into the face of evil and lean in to embrace the mystery, we find a larger vision of it all.
-We acknowledge the de facto, yet we set our eyes on the de jure.
-We experience the real, but our hearts remain fixed on the ideal.
-In gaining heaven’s perspective, we make sense of our earthly journey and find that the glory and goodness of God outshines it all and is the one image that sustains and remains.
+As I look into the eyes of evil and lean in on mystery, I find a larger vision of it all.
+I acknowledge the de facto, yet I set my eyes on the de jure.
+I experience the real, but my heart remains fixed on the ideal.
+In gaining heaven’s perspective, my earthly journey comes into sharper focus and, somehow, life makes more sense than it ever could otherwise.
+I find, in the end, that the glory and goodness of God eclipses all the darkness and is the one light that remains …. forever.